About the project

-Further information about ‘An Oral History of British Science’, including the project scoping study, publications, presentations and other projects outputs, is available at http://www.bl.uk/historyofscience.
+Further information about ‘An Oral History of British Science’, including the project scoping study, publications, presentations and other projects outputs, can be found under project outputs.
 A guide to BL history of science resources is here.
 The 'History of Science' blog, which documented the progress of the interview programme and the development of this website, can be accessed via the UK Web Archive.

 These short videos explain: